asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

             visited.add(node.value);

             for (Node child : node.children) {
-                // extract the current path to the current child so far, or default to some big value, creaful, we are not using
+                // extract the current path to the current child so far, or default to some big value, careful, we are not using
                 // INT_MAX, due to the fact that it might overflow if we add anything more than 0 to it Integer current = distances.getOrDefault(child.value, 9999);

                 // compute the 'would be' distance from the current node to the current child, this is the cost of the current node so
-                // far + the weight cost of the current child, care with overflow, if using INT_MAX Integer possible = distances.getOrDefault(node.value, 9999) + node.getWeightCost(child);
+                // far + the weight cost of the current child, care with overflow, if using INT_MAX.
+The method `getWeightCost`, simply
+                // returns the cost / edge value from the current `node` to the `child` Integer possible = distances.getOrDefault(node.value, 9999) + node.getWeightCost(child);

                 // in case the possible new distance is actually smaller than the distance stored so far, we update the distance stored